h5py/h5py/windows/README.txt

 Build HDF5 for distribution with a single command, using the pavement file in this directory.
 You will need to install paver first.

+CMake 2.8 (NOT 3.0 or higher), and a SVN client, must be installed and on the path.

 To build HDF5 with Visual Studio 2008 (required for Python 2.6, 2.7 and 3.2):

   paver build_2008